DSE Assessment Forms & Checklists

-Conducting DSE assessments help identify possible causes of ergonomic injuries and help come up with the right action plan. iAuditor, a powerful and customizable inspection app, helps companies promote safe working conditions for DSE users by encouraging them to conduct self-assessments.
+Conducting DSE assessments help identify possible causes of ergonomic injuries and help come up with the right action plan. iAuditor by SafetyCulture, a powerful and customizable inspection app, helps companies promote safe working conditions for DSE users by encouraging them to conduct self-assessments.

 DSE users can easily conduct paperless DSE assessments with their own mobile devices and digital DSE assessment checklists.